marmelab/checkoid/Readme.md

 ### asyncValidator

-Function to create a validator holding an async function.
-It takes a simple validation async function that take a value and returns a promise holding either undefined when the value is valid or an invalid message when the value is not.
+Function to create a validator from an async validation function.
+It takes a simple validation async function that takes a value and returns a promise holding either undefined when the value is valid or an invalid message when the value is not.

 ```js